Seamse/ci-project-five/README.md

 * As a site user I want to be able to edit quantities in my shopping bag:
 Editing quantities inside the basket is not yet possible.
 This is a future addition.
 * As a user I want to see a confirmation when I've added or deleted something from my bag, so that I am certain it worked as expected:
 Confirmations are a future addition.
-The icon over the basket does change when an item is added however.
+The icon over the basket does change when an item is added or deleted however.

 ##### Checkout
 * As a site user I want to be able to see an overview of my order before checkout: